theday79/cbctrecon/README.md

 **Proton dose calculation on scatter-corrected CBCT image: Feasibility study for adaptive proton therapy** http://dx.doi.org/10.1118/1.4923179

-Software will be tested on Linux (Arch, Manjaro and Ubuntu), MacOS (High Sierra), Windows (8.1 and 10).
-Using GCC (7, 8), Clang (6, 7 and latest xcode), ICC (19), MSVC (2017).
+**Supported OS/compilers**
+ - Windows, 8.1 & 10
+   - MSVC 2017
+   - icc 2019
+ - Linux, Arch/Manjaro and Ubuntu
+   - GCC 7, 8
+   - Clang 6, 7
+   - icc 2019
+ - MacOS, High Sierra
+   - latest xcode

 Some compilers and OSs are not tested as often.
+I expect the code to compile on most systems with a C++14 compatible compiler.

-In order to compile the software, you must have installed the following prerequisites and a C++ compiler compatible with your version of CUDA.
-(See [this table](https://gist.github.com/ax3l/9489132))
+In order to compile the software, you must have installed the following prerequisites.

 **Prerequisites**
  - Git